Andrés Rodríguez (basketball): National team career

 He was initially meant to serve as a third backup point guard, but the coach's strategy of using Carlos Arroyo and José Barea at once placed him in charge of a defensive backup squad.
-Puerto Rico was unable to classify with a narrow 2-point loss to Argentina, but classified to the 2012 FIBA World Olympic Qualifying Tournament for Men.
+Puerto Rico was unable to qualify with a narrow 2-point loss to Argentina, but qualified to the 2012 FIBA World Olympic Qualifying Tournament for Men.
 The following year, Rodríguez joined the B squad that won silver at the Centrobasket championship.
 He repeated his previous role at the Olympic Qualifying Tournament.
-However, another narrow loss costed them the opportunity to classify to the Olympics and eventually lead to the termination of Meléndez.
-Under coach Paco Olmos, Rodriguez returned in his backup role and joined the team for the 2013 FIBA Americas Championship, which classified directly for the 2014 FIBA World Cup by winning the silver medal.
+However, another narrow loss costed them the opportunity to qualify to the Olympics and eventually lead to the termination of Meléndez.
+Under coach Paco Olmos, Rodriguez returned in his backup role and joined the team for the 2013 FIBA Americas Championship, which qualified directly for the 2014 FIBA World Cup by winning the silver medal.

 Personal life

 Rodríguez is married to Adienid Muñiz.
 The couple's first child, Antoneo Andrés Rodríguez Muñiz, was born on October 27, 2012, while his father was playing abroad for Blusens Monbus.
 Before playing in the fifth game of the season, Muñiz was taken to Hospital La Rosaleda in Santiago de Compostela for a routine checkup after experiencing some discomfort, while Rodríguez proceeded to the game where they were supposed to rendezvous.
 However, once there she entered labor to the surprise of both, since the birth was expected to take place a month after.
 In 2015, the couple had their first daughter.